-This assessment and mapping document provides an overview and a granular mapping between the ESRS and the TNFD disclosure recommendations and metrics.
+This document (Part 1 and 2) provides a granular mapping between the ESRS and the TNFD disclosure recommendations and metrics and highlights key findings.

-All 14 TNFD recommended disclosures are incorporated into the ESRS standards.
+All 14 TNFD recommended disclosures are addressed by the ESRS.
 The mapping focuses on those ESRS disclosure requirements that map to the disclosures recommended by the TNFD:

-- ESRS 1 General requirements;

-- ESRS 2 General Disclosures;
+- ESRS 1 General requirements; - ESRS 2 General Disclosures;

-- ESRS E1 Climate change (covered in a way to reflect the links between climate- and nature-related dependencies, impacts, risks and opportunities);
+- ESRS E1 Climate change (covered in a way to reflect the links between climate- and naturerelated dependencies, impacts, risks and opportunities);

 - ESRS E2 Pollution;

 - ESRS E3 Water and marine resources;

-- · ESRS E4 Biodiversity and ecosystems; and
+- ESRS E4 Biodiversity and ecosystems; and

 - ESRS E5 Resource use and circular economy.

-It should be noted that some of the social standards in the ESRS are also relevant when considering the alignment of ESRS with TNFD's recommended disclosures, including the disclosure on human rights policies and engagement activities (see TNFD's disclosure recommendation Governance C).
+It should be noted that some of the social standards in the ESRS are also relevant when considering the correspondence of ESRS with TNFD's recommended disclosures, including the disclosure on human rights policies and engagement activities (see TNFD's disclosure recommendation Governance C).